 Any early withdrawals are deducted from the insured person's available retirement assets.
 This will reduce the value of future retirement benefits.
-Invalidity and death benefits may also be reduced.
+Invalidity and death benefits may also be reduced as the case may be.
 An additional private risk insurance policy can help to cover this loss.